infosave2007/fastmlm/README.md

 # MLM Library for PHP and MySQL

-This library provides an efficient solution for managing MLM (Multi-Level Marketing) clients in a PHP and MySQL environment.
-It simplifies the process of adding, deleting, and fetching users by utilizing a parallel tree structure that enables quick querying without the need for recursive functions.
+This library offers a highly efficient solution for managing MLM (Multi-Level Marketing) clients within a PHP and MySQL environment.
+It streamlines the process of adding, deleting, and retrieving users by leveraging a parallel tree structure, facilitating swift querying without necessitating recursive functions.

-When using recursion for an operation to calculate all users at the 23rd level of the binary tree, we will need to perform a recursive traversal of the tree, in the worst case, going through all levels.
-The complexity of such an algorithm is estimated as O(n * h), where n is the number of users at the level, and h is the height of the tree.
-In this case, it is equal to 2^23 * 24 ≈ 201,326,592 operations.
+Utilizing recursion to compute all users at the 23rd level of a binary tree requires performing a recursive traversal of the tree.
+In the worst-case scenario, this involves traversing all levels.
+The complexity of such an algorithm is approximated as O(n * h), where n represents the number of users at the level and h denotes the height of the tree.
+In this case, it equates to 2^23 * 24 ≈ 201,326,592 operations.

-Which will take dozens of hours of work even with powerful servers and optimized code.
-The technique in this example allows you to speed up calculations to fractions of seconds.
+Executing this operation with recursion would take dozens of hours, even with robust servers and optimized code.
+However, the technique employed in this library significantly accelerates calculations, reducing the processing time to mere fractions of a second.

-This algorithm solved the problems with calculation and sampling in a large MLM company by reducing the processing time for accrual of rewards from 50 minutes 1 request to 0.3 seconds.
-Perhaps you just need this solution.
+By diminishing the processing time required for reward accrual calculations from 50 minutes per request to 0.3 seconds, this algorithm has successfully addressed the challenges associated with computations and sampling within a large MLM company.
+Implementing this solution could provide you with the efficiency and performance improvements you seek.

 ## Requirements